codefellows-seattle-javascript-401d19/36-full-stack-crud/lab-rob/backend/README.md

 run `npm test` to check all tests.
 Test data saved to `testing` collection.

-### `show-router.js`

-Run tests for shows only with `npm run test-shows`

-#### POST

-1. should respond with a 200 status and the sent object when successful.
-1. should respond with a 400 status if schema validation fails, for example a missing title.
-1. should respond with a 409 status if an object with a duplicate title is sent.

-#### GET

-1. should respond with a 200 status and the requested object.
-1. should respond with a 404 status if a show with the given id is not found.
-1. should respond with an array of objects from the requested page if the requested page exists, and a 200 status.
-1. should respond with a 400 status if route is hit without a query string.
-1. should respond with a 400 status if query string cannot be cast as a number.
-1. should respond with a 404 status if page query is < 1.
-1. should respond with a 404 status if page query is > last page.

-#### DELETE

-1. should respond with a 204 status if show is deleted.
-1. should respond with a 404 status if a show with the given id is not found.

-#### PUT

-1. should respond with a 200 and updated object if no errors.
-1. should respond with a 409 if data validation fails, for example if you change the title to a preexisting title.
-1. should respond with a 404 if a bad id is requested.
-1. should respond with a 400 if no body sent.

-### `episode-router.js`

-Run tests for episodes only with `npm run test-episodes`

-#### POST

-1. should respond with a 200 status code and the sent object if no errors.
-1. should respond with a 400 status if missing episode name.
-1. should respond with a 400 status if missing episode number.
-1. should respond with a 400 status if missing show id.
-1. should respond with a 404 status if an incorrect show id is used.
-1. should respond with a 409 status if an object with a duplicate episode name is sent.

-#### GET

-1. should respond with a 200 status code and the requested object.
-1. should respond with a 404 status code if id is not in database.

-#### DELETE

-1. should respond with a 204 when removing an episode successfully.
-1. should respond with a 204 when removing an episode successfully.

-#### PUT

-1. should respond with a 200 and updated object if no errors.
-1. should respond with a 409 if data validation fails, for example if you change the name to a preexisting name.
-1. should respond with a 404 if a bad id is requested.
-1. should respond with a 400 if no body sent.

 ## Contribute

 You can totally contribute to this project if you want.
 Fork the repo, make some cool changes and then submit a PR.

-## Credits

-Initial codebase created by Vinicio Vladimir Sanchez Trejo.

 ## License